Please note: absentjustice.com/Tampering With Evidence is a work in progress.

 On 12 May 1995, Warwick Smith’s official media release declared that my arbitration had been a ‘major success’ and then, on 28 November 1995, six months later, I received new EXICOM TF200 telephone evidence that proved what I had hoped Paul Westwood would prove, which was that the fault that was causing all the problems with my telephone was a manufacturer’s technical fault within the actual phone, and had therefore definitely not been caused by any ‘wet and sticky’ substance spilled inside the phone itself, after all.

-Perhaps, if I had not telephoned Dr Hughes to tell him the good news – which I believed finally proved my innocence; if Dr Hughes and John Pinnock had admitted to Laurie James, the President of the Institute of Arbitrators Australia, that I was correct (see Prologue Chapter Three, and that my phone problems had not been caused by my allegedly ‘drunken behaviour’ that Telstra’s TF200 report alleges caused the phone problems, but was that those problems were caused by faults within Telstra’s own equipment then, once Mr James had heard what I had gone through over the previous years, he may well have suggested that the TIO should demand that this part of my arbitration claim be reassessed.
+Perhaps, if I had not telephoned Dr Hughes to tell him the good news – which I believed finally proved my innocence; if Dr Hughes and John Pinnock had admitted to Laurie James, the President of the Institute of Arbitrators Australia, that I was correct (see Prologue Chapter Three and Four, and that my phone problems had not been caused by my allegedly ‘drunken behaviour’ that Telstra’s TF200 report alleges caused the phone problems, but was that those problems were caused by faults within Telstra’s own equipment then, once Mr James had heard what I had gone through over the previous years, he may well have suggested that the TIO should demand that this part of my arbitration claim be reassessed.

 Furthermore, Dr Hughes revealed a serious flaw in his character when he allowed Mr Pinnock to use his (Dr Hughes’) wife in the way he did.